craigpmc/nexmo-developer/app/views/contribute/guides/landing-pages.md

 <img src="/assets/images/contributing/landing_page_screenshots/header.png" width=200>

 The `header` block provides you with the layout for the landing page header content.
 The content consists of a title, with an icon, and an optional subtitle.
-You can specify the required parameters as such:
+You can specify the required parameters with the following:

 ```yaml